- Read all sections of our website

-- Look at the positions available (below) and read the details for the position(s) you are interested in.
+- Read the details for the position(s) you are interested in (see below).

 be held in several sessions; you may be invited to one or more of the following in any order:

 Meet and greet.
 Time permitting we prefer to meet folks casually in advance of offering an interview to provide an opportunity to develop a connection to the school as well as more clarity for prospective candidates about our unique work/learning environment.

 45-60 min Interview.
 Candidates may be held to the 45 minutes, including response to prepared questions and the ensuing conversation, due to a tight interview schedule.
 We prefer the interview to be a conversation and enjoy answering some of a candidate's questions during the interview.

 45-60 min session with a small group of children.
 Candidates may be required to prepare and implement an activity for a multi-age group.
 The intention here is to familiarize candidates with our learning environment prior to hiring.

 Suitability testing.
 Candidates may be required to attempt various tasks or submit various projects completed at home during the hiring process for a particular post.
 The intention here is to familiarize candidates with the types of tasks they might be doing once hired and ascertain the comfort level with and suitability for certain types of work.

 References will be contacted prior to a position being offered.